apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 	.. seealso:: :ref:`health-proto`

 :Type:        	The type of server e.g. EDGE for an Edge-tier :term:`cache server`
 :Profile:     	The name of the server's :term:`Profile`
 :CDN:         	The name of the CDN to which this server is assigned (if any)
 :Cache Group: 	The name of the :term:`Cache Group` to which this server belongs
+:Phys Location:	The name of the :term:`Physical Location` to which this server belongs
 :ILO:         	If not empty, this is the IPv4 address of the server's :abbr:`ILO (Integrated Lights-Out)` interface

 	.. seealso:: `Hewlett Packard ILO Wikipedia Page <https://en.wikipedia.org/wiki/HP_Integrated_Lights-Out>`_